chikorita157/mastodon-sakura/README.md

-# Mastodon Glitch+Urusai Edition
+# Mastodon Glitch+Urusai+Treehouse Edition

-This is the repo for the fork of Mastodon used by [Urusai!
-Social](https://urusai.social/).
+This is the repo for the fork of Mastodon used by Sakurajima.
+This is based off the stable branch, 4.5.x

 Added features: